Vincennes University

 Vincennes University (VU) is a public college with its main campus in Vincennes, Indiana, United States.
 Founded in 1801 as Jefferson Academy, VU is the oldest public institution of higher learning in Indiana.
-VU was chartered in 1806 as the Indiana Territory's four-year university and remained the state of Indiana's sole publicly funded four-year university until the establishment of Indiana University in 1820.
-In 1889, VU was chartered by the State of Indiana as a two-year university.
-From 1999 to 2005, Vincennes University was in a state-mandated partnership with Ivy Tech State College (changing its name to Ivy Tech Community College).
-In 2005, VU began offering baccalaureate degrees.
+It was chartered in 1806 as the Indiana Territory's four-year university and remained the state of Indiana's sole public university until the establishment of Indiana University in 1820.
+VU was rechartered as a two-year university in 1889 and began offering bachelor's degrees in 2005.

-VU's campus in Vincennes is a residential campus on the banks of the Wabash River.
+Vincennes University's campus is a residential campus on the banks of the Wabash River.
 Other VU sites include a campus in Jasper, Indiana, the Center for Advanced Manufacturing and Logistics in Fort Branch, Indiana, along with centers for Aviation, Logistics, Advanced Manufacturing, and American Sign Language, in the Indianapolis area.